It was 75 years ago, on June 6, 1944, that the invasion of Europe began behind the largest landing force the world had ever seen.

 So what happened on that day?
-Here’s a look:
+Here’s what unfolded just after midnight on June 6, 1944.

-Two hours later, at 5 a.m., seven battleships, 18 cruisers, and 43 destroyers began the naval bombardment of the coast.
-The bombardment lasted nearly an hour and a half, leading up to the troop landings which began at 6:31 a.m.
+Two hours later, at 5 a.m., seven battleships, 18 cruisers, and 43 destroyers began a naval bombardment of the coast.
+The attack lasted nearly 90 minutes, leading up to the troop landings which began at 6:31 a.m.

 How many people took part in the D-Day invasion?